vapor/blog/Content/posts/were-looking-for-a-designer.md

 ---
 date: 2022-03-09 17:00
-description: Vapor is looking for a designer to help update our sites and branding
+description: "Vapor is looking for a designer to refresh our sites and standardize our design language across the main site, blog, docs and more.
+Here's what's involved."
 tags: growth, business
 author: 0xTim
 ---